x

 The path back to "neutral"

-Still early in a rate-cutting cycle that may now take more than two years to complete, it's now a bit clearer that the Fed will likely be adjusting policy at a more measured pace.
-That said, as it is a moving target and said to not be directly observable, it's not exactly clear where the "neutral" rate actually is at any given time.
-Presently, Fed members seem to believe that the long-run neutral rate it is around the 3% mark, somewhat higher than was the case leading up to the pandemic.
-If that is the true neutral level for the federal funds rate, there may be perhaps 100 to 125 basis points in reductions before a non-restrictive, non-stimulative "neutral" federal funds target rate is reached.
-That said, Chair Powell noted that the long-run neutral rate is likely different than the real-time neutral rate for policy.
+Still early in a rate-cutting cycle that is likely to take more than two years to complete, it's now clear that the Fed will likely be adjusting policy at a more measured and irregular pace.
+As it is a moving target and said to not be directly observable, it's not exactly clear where the "neutral" federal funds rate actually is at any given time.
+Presently, Fed members seem to believe that the long-run neutral rate is around the 3% mark, somewhat higher than was the case leading up to the pandemic.
+If 3% is the true neutral level for the federal funds rate, there may be perhaps 100 to 125 basis points in reductions before a non-restrictive, non-stimulative "neutral" federal funds target rate is reached.

-Still, the Fed continues to maintain that changes in monetary policy will depend on the incoming data, and that they are prepared to take steps as needed if labor markets or the broad economy stumble.
+The Fed maintains that changes in monetary policy will depend on the incoming data, and that they are prepared to take steps as needed if labor markets or the broad economy stumble.
 From the statement: "The Committee would be prepared to adjust the stance of monetary policy as appropriate if risks emerge that could impede the attainment of the Committee's goals."

 Odds of Fed rate decreases

-Today began a period of "pause" for the Fed.
-At present it is not clear how long a pause it will be, but there are low odds that the Fed will lower rates at its March meeting.
-Odds of a quarter-point reduction in the federal funds rate don't actually surpass the 50% mark until June, according to the CME FedWatch tool.
+Today continued a period of "pause" for the Fed.
+At present it is not clear how long this pause will be, but there are currently low odds that the Fed will lower rates at its July meeting.
+Odds of a quarter-point reduction in the federal funds rate don't actually surpass the 50% mark until September, according to the CME FedWatch tool.

-With the uncertainty of a new administration's policies yet to be fully described or realized, and the usual ebb and flow of the economy, holding rates steady is likely the proper stance for monetary policy.
-President Trump has promised significant tariffs on trading partners and significant changes to immigration policies, but how these changes intersect with the economy and affect growth and inflation can't be known until these changes are fully in place.
-Until then, it's a bit of "wait and see" for the Fed.
+With the effects of the administration's policies on trade, immigration and spending yet to be fully described or realized, and given the usual ebb and flow of the economy, holding rates steady is likely the proper stance for monetary policy.
+Until some of these effects start to be seen in the "hard" economic data, it will likely remain a time of "wait and see" for the Fed for at least a period of time yet.

-The December 2024 update of the Summary of Economic Projections (SEP) revealed that Fed members expected to be lowering rates next year, but perhaps just a little, with only two quarter-point decreases in the federal funds rate projected to come by year end.
+The June 2025 update of the Summary of Economic Projections (SEP) revealed that Fed members expected to be lowering rates this year, but perhaps just a little, with up to two quarter-point decreases in the federal funds rate projected to come by year end.
 This forecast suggested that the federal funds rate would be at a median 3.9% at the cusp of 2026, only about a half-point lower than present levels..

-While it's both hopeful and encouraging for potential borrowers that rates will likely be even lower at some point this year, it's also important to temper that enthusiasm.
-The reality is that even a 4.25% median federal funds rate only returns it to about where it was in November-December 2022... and this would still be as high as this rate was back in late 2007.
-As such, this key short-term rate has moved only from about 23-year highs back down to the equivalent of perhaps 17 year highs.
+While it's both hopeful and encouraging for potential borrowers that rates will likely be lower at some point this year, it's also important to temper that enthusiasm.
+The reality is that even a 4.25% median federal funds rate would only leave it at about where it was in November-December 2022... and this would still be as high as this rate was back in late 2007.
+As such, this key short-term rate has moved only from about 23-year highs back down to the equivalent of perhaps 17 or 18 year highs.
 The cost of money will be cheaper, but still by no means cheap.

-Just prior to this meeting, futures markets reckoned that there was only slightly more than a one-in-five chance that another cut of at least a quarter percentage point would come in March.
-After the meeting closed, this decreased to slightly less than a one-in-five change, with nearly 82% of futures-market contracts expecting no change.
+Just prior to this meeting, futures markets reckoned that there was only slightly more than a 14% chance that another cut of at least a quarter percentage point would come in July.
+After the meeting closed, this expectation diminished further, and about 90% of futures-market contracts now expect no change to come.
 We'll see now these expectations evolve in coming weeks and reference them as needed in our weekly MarketTrends newsletter.

 Fed's "balance sheet" trends

-In addition to raising rates, the Fed is continuing the process of "significantly" reducing its balance sheet and is now trying to retire $35 billion of MBS and $25 billion of Treasury debt from its investment portfolio each month.
-Higher market-engineered mortgage rates over the last year crushed refinancing, slowed mortgage market activity considerably, and softened housing sales appreciably, slowing this process.
+In addition to setting interest-rate policy, the Fed is continuing the process of "significantly" reducing its balance sheet and is trying to retire $35 billion of MBS and $5 billion of Treasury debt from its investment portfolio each month.
+Since it started, the process of Quantitative Tightening (QT) has slowed from its original pace and will occur over a longer period of time.

 Achieving desired levels of portfolio runoff of mortgage holdings may eventually see the Fed need to conduct outright sales of MBS.
-With mortgage rates high, home sales slow and refinancing at a virtual standstill, the current rate of MBS runoff was and is highly likely to run below desired levels, as has been the case since the runoff program began 32 months ago.
+With mortgage rates high, home sales slow and refinancing at a virtual standstill, the current rate of MBS runoff was and is highly likely to continue to run below desired levels, as has been the case since the reduction program began 37 months ago.

 The general process of balance-sheet reduction is accomplished by no longer using the proceeds of inbound interest and principal payments from the Fed's existing holdings to buy more bonds.
-This happens when payments are made or mortgages are refinanced.
-With refinancing activity muted, reductions in holdings are only happening as borrowers whose mortgages make up those MBS pay down their loan balances, which any homeowner knows is a slow process.
+Inbound redemptions to the Fed happen when payments are made or mortgages are refinanced.
+With refinancing activity muted, most of the reductions in holdings are happening as borrowers pay down their loan balances, which any homeowner knows is a slow process.

-As of January 22, the Fed held $2.229 trillion in mortgage paper, down from $2.707 trillion when the QT program began in June 2022, so the reduction in MBS holdings isn't happening at the pace the Fed had hoped.
-By design, some $1.067 trillion should have been trimmed from Fed MBS holdings by the end of this month, but the decline has only been about $477.6 billion to date, far less than half of what the Fed was hoping to achieve.
-While MBS holdings will decline faster as mortgage rates fall and refinancing activity picks up, the Fed's present holdings of MBS are only at a level they thought would have occurred back in August/September 2023, so the process of reduction is more than a year behind schedule.
+As of June 12, the Fed held $2.156 trillion in mortgage paper, down from $2.707 trillion when the QT program began in June 2022, so the reduction in MBS holdings isn't happening at the pace the Fed had hoped.
+By design, some $1.242 trillion should have been trimmed from Fed MBS holdings by the end of this month, but the decline has only been about $551.29 billion to date, far less than half of what the Fed was hoping to achieve.
+MBS holdings will decline faster as mortgage rates eventually fall and refinancing activity picks up; until then, it's only sales of existing homes and routine mortgage payments that are helping to reduce the Fed's holdings of MBS.
+The Fed's present mortgage holdings are only at a level they thought would have occurred back in November/December 2023, so the process of reducing MBS holdings is well more than a year behind schedule.

 It's not known (the Fed may not even know at this point) what size the balance sheet will need to be in the Fed's "ample reserves" monetary regime.
 If we assume that the central bank was comfortable with the size of the balance sheet pre-pandemic, this would be total holdings of about $4 trillion, so they would need to achieve about $5 trillion in reduction over some period of time.

-As of January 22, the total Fed balance sheet was about $6.831 trillion, so despite reducing its holdings by about $2.13 trillion, there remains a ways to go if the goal is to return to a pre-pandemic level.
-The Fed has slowed its runoff of Treasury holdings to $25 billion per month, while MBS reductions remain at $35 billion.
+As of April 30, the total Fed balance sheet was about $6.67 trillion, so despite reducing its holdings by about $2.29 trillion, there remains a ways to go if the goal is to return to a pre-pandemic level.
+Recently, the Fed has slowed its runoff of Treasury holdings to $5 billion per month, while MBS reductions remain at $35 billion.
 Redemptions of mortgages have not yet hit this cap since the start of the runoff program, but when they do, any redemptions in excess of $35b will be used to buy up more Treasury bonds rather than more MBS.

 What is the federal funds rate?